 The WDES is important, because research shows that a motivated, included and valued workforce helps to deliver high quality patient care, increased patient satisfaction and improved patient safety.

-The WDES enables NHS organisations to better understand the experiences of their disabled staff and supports positive change for all staff by creating a more inclusive environment for disabled people working and seeking employment in the NHS.
+The WDES puts data into the hands of people in NHS organisations who best understand the experiences of their disabled staff and how to make positive change.
+A more inclusive environment for disabled people working and seeking employment in the NHS is better for our people, for teams and for patients.

 NHS disabled staff experiences during COVID-19 report